 7. They're Actively Talking To Their Ex

-Again, open communication here will be key.
+Again, open communication will be key.
 Not only will it prevent you from lying awake at night wondering what's going on, but it will give your partner a chance to discuss why they might be feeling the need to get attention elsewhere.
-And from there, you can work together on feeling closer again.
+And from there, you can find ways to become close again.

 8. They're Always Laughing Into Their Phone

 Hey, the internet is full of hilarious photos and videos.
-So if your partner is laughing into their phone, it does not mean they are cheating.
-But if they seem to giggle while chatting on Facebook — and are doing so late into the night, hiding their phone from you, etc. — it could be a sign.
+So if your partner is laughing at something on their phone, it does not mean they are cheating.
+But if they seem to giggle while chatting on Facebook — and are doing so late into the night, hiding their phone from you, etc. — take note.

-As Milrad says, they might "smile and laugh as they type (and you get a vibe that something is going on) and then tell you that they are just texting with a friend."
-If it doesn't feel right, you might want to ask them what's up.
+As Milrad says, if they are cheating they might "smile and laugh as they type (and you get a vibe that something is going on) and then tell you that they are just texting with a friend."
+If it doesn't feel right, trust your gut.

 9. They Are Super Protective Of Their Phone/Laptop

-It's not only about what your partner does on social media, but also how they act IRL, too.
-"If you've noticed a sharp increase in your partner's phone usage, that's definitely a red flag," Herring says.
-It could be that they're chatting on a dating site, or messaging someone they don't want you to know about, especially if they're being secretive about it.
+It's not only about what your partner does on social media, but also how they act in real life, too.
+For example, "if you've noticed a sharp increase in your partner's phone usage, that's definitely a red flag," Herring says.
+It might mean they're chatting on a dating site, or messaging someone they don't want you to know about, especially if they're being secretive about it.

-And since that's obviously not cool, you'll want to speak up.
-"Mention to your partner that you noticed they put their phone down or closed browsers quickly," she says.
+If you've noticed that it keeps happening, and you have a knot in your stomach as a result, speak up.
+"Mention to your partner that you noticed they put their phone down or closed browsers quickly," Herring says.
 "Come from a place of curiosity rather than blame.
 And then maybe springboard it into a conversation about your hopes and dreams for the relationship and it's future.
 You want your partner to see a future with you, not the other person that they've been chatting with online."

 10. Their Posts Are Kind Of "Anti-Relationship"

 If your partner hasn't been feeling connected to your relationship, they might start subtly saying so via their posts.
-For example, you might notice "cryptic posts or quotes and memes that seem to indicate the poster is questioning [their] current life direction," Lavelle says.
-So if it seems like they're posting things that seem a bit "anti-relationship," you might be right.
+You might notice "cryptic posts or quotes and memes that seem to indicate [they're] questioning [their] current life direction," Lavelle says.
+So if it seems like your partner is posting things that seem a bit "anti-relationship," you very might be right.

-And it could mean something.
-"If your partner likes or posts memes that try to show a humorous take on hiding a ... 'side boo' ... this can be a sign they are cheating," Lavelle says.
+"If your partner likes or posts memes that try to show a humorous take on hiding a [...] 'side boo' [...] this can be a sign they are cheating," Lavelle says.
 "Also look out for likes or shares on memes that try to show a humorous take on hiding anything from a significant other, like ways to hide your phone messages, how to convince your significant other that you're asleep at home but you're really out, ways to keep your partner from asking about social media 'friends,' etc."

 11. They've Created Other Accounts